Description

 Using this definition on our asset we see for example:

-• Looking at Downside risk index in of 3.05 in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (10 ).
+• Looking at maximum reduction from previous high in of -5.9 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (-24.5 days).

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 513 days of Hedge Strategy is larger, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 513 days of Hedge Strategy is higher, thus worse.

 AveDuration: